DanDevel/REACT_APP_NOTES_FEEFO/README.md

 ## Use: Axios & Redux

-### Infra - Ready to use in both local and cloud DB:
+### Infra: Fron.
+Back, API & Database - Ready to use in both local and cloud DB:
 Open project on VSCODE.

 | FEATURE  | FrontEnd  | BackEnd | Local Mongo DB | Cloud .Json DB |